iljapapilloud/fitoride/README.md

 with Godot 4.x.

 For non-compatible hardware (f.ex.
 IPhone), the following web app can be used ("wake up" the app if it has fallen asleep): https://iljapapilloud-fitoride-fitoride-app-2ekp1t.streamlit.app/

+You can read the report on the findings in the document "IljaPapilloud-VNU_Schriftliche_Arbeit.pdf" (in German).